enjoyer-cs/Enjoyer.DamageableObjects/.github/README.md

-# DamageableObjects - for 14.1
+# DamageableObjects - 2.0.0

-This plugin for Exiled adds support for **damageable objects** in SCP: Secret Laboratory.
+This plugin for LabAPI adds support for **damageable objects** in SCP: Secret Laboratory.
 These objects can be either **MapEditorReborn schematics** or standard **doors** and other GameObjects via modding, players can damage and destroy this objects during gameplay.

 > [!WARNING]
 > **Plugin in beta**<br />